barteczko14/pill-planner/README.md

-# Pill Planner is an app that helps you monitor your disease status
+# Pill Planner

+This app helps you monitor your disease status